 - Pledging to negotiate and engage the spirit of collaboration.

-There are several reasons to mediate your divorce in Huntersville.
-There are also, however, several reasons to choose collaborative divorce over mediation in North Carolina.
+There are several reasons to mediate your Huntersville divorce.
+There are also, however, several reasons to choose collaborative divorce over mediation.
 Below are some good factors to consider when deciding whether to use an alternative dispute resolution to resolve your legal separation or divorce.

 It is often the best choice to use either alternative dispute resolution when:

-If you or someone you know is interested in learning more about collaborative divorce process in Huntersville or the surrounding Charlotte region, contact the family law attorneys at Arnold & Smith, PLLC.
+If you or someone you know is interested in learning more about collaborative divorce process in Huntersville or anywhere else in North Carolina, contact the family law attorneys at Arnold & Smith, PLLC.